vantage6/vantage6-workshop/episodes/chapter6.md

    node3
 ```

-then it will start the node and print out the following messages,
+then it will start the node and print out the following messages:

 ```bash
 ?
 Select the configuration you want to use: node1